ZJONSSON/clues/README.md

 You can provide a function called `$logError` in the `$global` object to record any true javascript errors (with `.stack`) when they occur.
 The `$logError` function will be called with the error object as first argument and `fullref` as the second argument.
 For proper logging it is important to capture the error at source, as the dependencies might be optional - in which case the error never reaches the original request.

 ### making arguments optional with the underscore prefix
-If any argument to a function resolves as a rejected promise (i.e. errored) then the function will not run and simply be rejected as well.
-But sometimes we want to continue nevertheless.
+If any argument to a function resolves as a rejected promise (i.e. errored) then the function will not run and will also be rejected.
+But sometimes we want to continue nevertheless (example: user input that is optional).
 Any argument to any function can be made optional by prefixing the argument name with an underscore.
 If the resolution of the optional argument returns a rejected promise (or the optional argument does not exist), then the value of this argument to the function will simply be `undefined`.

+In the following example we include a property `badCall` that returns a rejection.
+Adding underscores to any reference to `badCall` will make the dependency optional:

 ```js
 var obj = {
   value : 42,